 Owning a Second Home Is Not Like the First

 Since you’re likely to only be there on the weekends and vacations, you don’t have to keep up pristine appearances.
-With a rustic cabin or beachside cottage, you’ve got the ability to cut some slack on the cleaning.
-Old books, fishing reels, a TV from the 1980s or earlier! (with no remote), and ancient appliances can live out the remainder of their useful lives.
-We have a 40-year fishing boat that also makes it to the beach dock each year.
-Some of these old boats are great to cruise the Great Lakes
+You can cut some slack on the cleaning with a rustic cabin or beachside cottage.
+Old books, fishing reels, and a TV from the 1980s or earlier! (with no remote), And ancient appliances can live out the remainder of their useful lives.
+We have a 40-year-old fishing boat that makes it to the beach dock yearly.
+Some of these old boats are great for cruising the Great Lakes.

 You Can Have a Fire Circle in Your Backyard